This site summarizes the updated features of the editor and displays the images from the repository's docs folder.

 Features for running source code are ...

 - Compile and run Java code that may be organized in packages and create an executable jar file.
 Includes support for using external libraries.
-A Java program may also be run on the module path.
+A Java program may also be run on the module path and be compiled in multi-module mode provided module name and module directory name match.
+Creating a modular JAR is yet not supported, though.

 - Run scripts in Python or R.